digitalkeegan/mirage/content/Mirage - A Realm Unveiled/Mirage Rules/2) Player Characters.md

 - Did you participate in the game session?
 - Did you explore a new location?
 - Did you defeat one or more dangerous adversaries?
 - Did you overcome an obstacle without using force?
-- Did you act according to your pride/shame/relationships?
+- Did you take risks to protect other people in some way?
+(How?)
+- Have you learned anything?
+(What?)
+- Were you affected by your shame?
-- Did you act in accordance with your values and beliefs when difficult?
+- Did you perform an extraordinary action?

 The GM has the final word when it comes to how much XP each character should get.